nosp7m/dcf77pi-libgpiodv2/README.md

 An example schematics of a receiver is shown in receiver.fcd which can be shown using the FidoCadJ package.

-The software comes with three binaries and a library:
+The software comes with four binaries and a library:

 * dcf77pi : Live decoding from the GPIO pins in interactive mode.
 Useable keys are shown at the bottom of the screen.
 The backspace key can be used to